hercychang/prep-step-1/part8-whats_next/the_time_has_come.md

 Hey folks,

 Great job completing the curriculum for Prep Step 1.
-The next step is to take the first assessment.
+The next step is to take the first challenge.

-As a reminder, the assessment will be forty-five minutes long, and you'll have to answer three coding questions.
+As a reminder, the challenge will be forty-five minutes long, and you'll have to answer three coding questions.

-You’ve already been sent a link to take your first assessment.
-You can find the link to the first assessment within the same email we sent you giving you access to this prep work.
+You’ve already been sent a link to take your first challenge.
+You can find the link to the first challenge within the same email we sent you giving you access to this prep work.
 If you cannot find that link in your previous email from App Academy, shoot us an email at contact@appacademy.io and we’ll re-send it to you.

-We've given you a practice assessment to prepare!
+We've given you a practice challenge to prepare!
 It's very similar in difficulty to the coding challenge.

 Good luck, future devs!